fabmob/e-mission-server-fabmob/README.md

-s 🚧 This repo is replaced by [Tracemob-server](https://github.com/fabmob/tracemob-server)
+ 🚧 **ARCHIVED PROJECT** This repo is replaced by [Tracemob-server](https://github.com/fabmob/tracemob-server)
+It has not been updated since December 2010.

 e-mission phone app [FABMOB]